orangedaisy/bshowco/_posts/2021-07-02-redesigning-legacy-ui.md

 view, so I focused most of my energy on the Quote Manager page since it was more unfamiliar to me.

-{% include figure.html
+{% include "figure"
-src='/assets/images/redesigning_legacy_ui/details_first_research.png' alt=''
+src:'/assets/images/redesigning_legacy_ui/details_first_research.png' alt:''
-caption='Initial questions and observations from reviewing the Quote Manager and comparing its UI/X to Project Portal' %}
+caption:'Initial questions and observations from reviewing the Quote Manager and comparing its UI/X to Project Portal' %}

 Early in the research process, I sought more information about the differences